abproject/mock-server/README.md

 # mock-server
 > **mock-server** is a tiny Web Server (Docker image <10 MB) that allows easily to emulate the REST and WebSocket services.
+>
 > It could be useful for:
 > * FrontEnd Developers: fast mocking the BackEnd endpoints during implementation of the UI prototypes
-> * BackEnd Developers: mocking applications in environment during integration or system tests
+> * BackEnd Developers: mocking services and applications during integration or system tests
 ---

 ## Table of Contents